SilentCicero/MultiSignatureWallet/eips/EIP_sloadext.md

 ## Motivation

-*Generally* it would reduce the cost of for L1 deployments and executions that are highly gas-sensitive across the board.
+*Generally* it would reduce the cost of for L1 deployments and executions that are highly gas-sensitive which require `getters` across the board such as proxy contracts, L2 contracts such as plasma chains and state-channels and generic use multi-signature wallets.

 *Reduced Runtime Gas-Cost*: Reading external contract storage must currently be done through calls using the `getter` design model, which requires the use of at least several opcodes to retrieve external storage data.
 There are many cases where a single contract would want to perform a precise low-level read of another contracts storage, without having to make tedious `getter` calls (which require both an assembly of the method signature and the use of a low-level `call`).